whoisandy/k2s3/README.md

 > Kafka to S3 Streamer

-Stream JSON messages from Kafka to Parquet files stored on S3
+Stream JSON messages from Kafka to partitioned Parquet files stored on S3

 ## TODO: